-If “night” is right there in the name of a product, it should be simple enough to come to the correct conclusion on when to use it.
-That’s certainly the case for night creams.
 While day creams are typically lightweight and may be formulated with SPF, night creams tend to be thicker and provide a boost of moisture.
-Coating your complexion with major moisture during the day can have the potential to give your skin a greasy look, which is why we avoid applying night creams in the A.M.
+We love applying Kiehl’s Super Multi-Corrective Cream.
+Coating your complexion with major moisture during the day can end up giving your skin a greasy look.
+You’ll still want to moisturize in the morning, but switch to a lighter weight formula that’s packed with SPF.

 Considering you most likely aren’t catching most of your z’s during the day, sleep masks should very obviously only be used during the PM hours.
 They help recharge your skin while it’s in recovery mode so you can wake up feeling refreshed, hydrating and glowy.
 Our favorite?
 Kiehl’s Ultra Facial Overnight Hydrating Mask.
 Just make sure to rinse it off in the morning.